denwychan/wots_cookin/README.md

 This involves creating new features:

 - ***Dietary requirements*** by tagging allergen information (e.g. dairy, gluten) and dietary restrictions (e.g. vegetarian, vegan)
-- ***Ingredients vector*** by representing characteristics of a ingredient (e.g. salty, sweet, spicy, mild) as vectors that can be compared mathematically
+- ***Ingredients vector*** by representing characteristics of a ingredient (e.g. salty, sweet, spicy, mild) as vectors that can be compared and computed mathematically

 <img src="readme_images/salty_sweet_as_vectors.png" alt="Foods represented as vectors and plotted against sweet and salty axis on a graph"/>